Q. Who teaches on The Foundation Year?

 Q. Can I apply as an international student?

 Yes, the course welcomes students from both EU and non-EU countries.
 You must have either a Tier 1 or Tier 4 visa to apply.
 These visas will allow you to study in the UK.
 For the latest visa eligibility and information please visit www.gov.uk/apply-uk-visa.
+Further information can be found on the International Applicants pages.

 Q. Do you run courses for students thinking about applying?